zanuka/leaderport-core-ui/docs/frontend-details.md

 LeaderPort's front end architecture is built on a modern, robust stack designed for performance, scalability, and developer productivity:

-1. **Vue 3 with Composition API**:
+1. **Vue and/or React**:
-   - Leverages the latest Vue features for efficient and scalable component design
+   - Leverages the latest features for efficient and scalable component design
    - Enables better code organization and reusability through composable functions

 2. **TanStack Integration**: